All Episodes

 At any rate, before we get back to that, here's what the prosecutor said.

-The prosecutor is James P. McLean.
+The prosecutor is James P. McClain.

 He's the Atlantic County prosecutor dealing with the Ray Rice situation.

-He said what people need to understand, the choice was not PTI, pretrial intervention versus five years in state prison.
+He said, what people need to understand, the choice was not PTI, pre-trial intervention versus five years in state prison.

 See, Rice opted for an intervention program where you agree to go into state-sponsored rehab, essentially, to get yourself fixed and do it right.

-You can save everybody a lot of trouble by not having to send you to jail, and if you pre-if you complete the program fine, expunge the record and do all of that.
+You can save everybody a lot of trouble by not having to send you to jail.

-The choice was not PTI versus the no early release act on a 10-year sentence.
+The choice was not PTI versus the No Early Release Act on a 10-year sentence.

-The parameters as they existed were is this a pretrial intervention case or a probation case?
+The parameters as they existed were, is this a pre-trial intervention case or a probation case?

 So am I going to put him on probation or am I going to get him into pretrial intervention?